AMBUJACEM

 Adani Group has said the accusations levelled by U.S. federal prosecutors, as well as those by the U.S. Securities and Exchange Commission in a parallel civil case, are "baseless and denied" and that it will seek "all possible legal recourse."

-The U.S. indictment could affect investor confidence in other Adani Group entities, as the founder sits on the boards of other companies within the group, potentially impairing their access to funding and increasing funding costs, S&P said in a note.
+The U.S. indictment could affect investor confidence in other Adani Group entities, as the founder sits on the boards of other companies within the group, potentially impairing their access to funding and increasing their funding costs, S&P said in a note.

 "The group will need regular access to both equity and debt markets given its large growth plans, in addition to its regular refinancing.
-We believe domestic, as well as some international banks and bond market investors, look at Adani entities as a group and could set group limits on their exposure," S&P said.
+We believe domestic, as well as some international banks and bond market investors, look at Adani entities as a group, and could set group limits on their exposure," S&P said.

 Bonds and most stocks of the Adani Group dropped for a second session on Friday after the indictment.